Tom Vandendriessche: Economics

 As one of the key planners of the political strategy of Vlaams Belang since 2020, Vandendriessche played a major role in the political position of the party as a clear centrist force on the economical scale in 2023-24.
 The party opted for a clear choice for the Rhinelandmodel, promoting a free market economy with social corrections.
 The strategy is focused on incentivising work and entrepreneurship with governmental support on a strategic and social level.
 A lowering of labour taxes and an increase of the tax-free income combined with closing off social security for non-contributing new migrants is promoted as a 'new social pact'.
 Vandendriessche proposes lowering the economical and sociocultural cost of migration by drastically lowering migration to Europe.

 As a self-styled nationalist, Vandendriessche is opposed to labour migration, citing it as a source of mass migration, and promotes innovation, automatisation, digitalisation and family friendly policies as a solution to current economical and demographical challenges.
-As a member of the European parliament het is opposed to globalist trends and places a nationalist solution based on strategical independence, local attachement and a strict migration policy.
+As a member of the European parliament het is opposed to globalist trends and places a nationalist solution based on strategical independence, local attachment and a strict migration policy.